-In addition to features like remote monitoring, agent-based monitoring or web monitoring, Pandora FMS offers other advanced resources to improve monitoring.
-With these resources, you are able to predict the value of a module based on historical data or create new modules, carrying out arithmetic operations by using existing ones.
+In addition to features such as remote, Agent-based or web monitoring, Pandora FMS offers advanced resources to improve monitoring.
+With these resources you can make estimates on historical data or create new Modules based on arithmetic operations of existing Modules.

 Types of predictive monitoring

 - Predictive monitoring: